-In previous papers I discussed liquid filling and filling equipment.
-This month I’ll talk about dry, or solids, filling and filling equipment.
+In previous papers I discussed liquid filling and the filling machine.
+This month I’ll talk about dry, or solids, filling and the filling machine.
 There are many types of dry products ranging from fine powders like talc or flour, to irregular pieces like frozen chicken parts.
 Other types of dry products include pharmaceutical powders, regular shaped products like nuts and bolts, candies and pharmaceutical tablets.

-Dry filling equipment can be broken down into 3 basic categories:
+Dry filling machines can be broken down into 3 basic categories:

 Sometimes the package label claim will determine the technology to be used.
 Two popular candy mints are packed in similar containers.
 In the 90’s and prior, one of them claimed a certain weight of mints on the label.
 The other claimed a specific number of mints.
 To assure label claims were met, one had to be filled by count, the other by weight.

-Augur filling equipment consist of a hopper and a dispensing augur, sometimes called a screw or worm.
+An augur filling machine consists of a hopper and a dispensing augur, sometimes called a screw or worm.
 They work well with a variety of dry products ranging from fine to coarse.
 In some cases they have even been used to fill viscous liquids.
 They work best with relatively free flowing products of relatively uniform particle size.

 The augur is driven by a servo motor or, in some older models, a motor with a clutch/brake drive.
 On a signal, the motor rotates the augur a precise number of turns and fractions of a turn.
 As the augur turns, if forces product out the discharge.
 The amount of product is determined by the amount of rotation.
 This is fairly, though not always exactly, linear.
 If 2.7 rotations of the augur fill 6oz of product, 5.4 rotations should dispense 12oz.